 Location: 225 Haywood Road, Asheville

-12. Go Local With Bakers at the River Arts District Farmer’s Market on Wednesdays
+12. River Arts District Farmer’s Market

 While not a brick-and-mortar establishment, any real Asheville local will make sure you don’t miss the unsung Asheville bakeries that sell exclusively at farmer’s markets here in town.
 In the beautiful River Arts District (RAD), the RAD Farmers Market happens on Wednesday afternoons and typically features multiple artisan bread vendors bringing their freshest products.